crypto-willie/cignalsio-Trade-Setup/Intraday-Strategy.md

 ![Strategy-1D](/media/Strategy-1D.png)

-  - Picture of recent BTC chart, Multiple imabalance group together is dream come true in my book!
+  - Picture of recent BTC chart, Multiple imbalance group together is dream come true in my book!
 You see something like this on any time frame!
 It's area you defiantly pay attention to.

 2) Open 30m & 15m on [cignals.io](https://cignals.io), I change price Interval x4 of current Price Interval.
 I like to see bigger picture of what's going on.
   - I usually use PoC, VaL, VaH from 30m.
 Use 15m signals for key areas to pay attention too.